c-m-hunt/tdd-demo/README.md

 * Creates confidence from customers
 * Increase agility in developing
 * No unnecessary code
-* SAVED TIME LONG TERM
+* SAVED TIME AND MONEY LONG TERM
 * HAPPIER CUSTOMERS AND DEVELOPERS

 ## Setup